Skip to content

 How to Add YouTube Playlist to a React App

-This article will use a simple project to explain how to use the @codesweetly/react-youtube-playlist library to add a YouTube playlist to your React application.
+This article will use a simple project to explain how to use the library to add YouTube playlists to your React applications.

 Here is a demo of what we will build: